64bitpandas/notes/content/cs70/discrete-math/modular-arithmetic.md

-# Modular Arithmetic
+---
+title: "Modular Arithmetic"
+weight: 950
+---

 ## What is Modular Arithmetic?

 Modular arithmetic is "clock math" - that is, when numbers wrap around back to 0 if they get too big.
 You could think about it like a **remainder:** $21 \pmod{10}$ for example can be read as "what is the remainder of 21 when it is divided by 10?" (it's 1, by the way.)

-This is an important concept in many aspects of computer science, namely [cryptography](rsa-cryptography.md) and [error correction](polynomials.md) among many others.
+This is an important concept in many aspects of computer science, namely [cryptography](/cs70/discrete-math/rsa-cryptography.md) and [error correction](/cs70/discrete-math/polynomials.md) among many others.

 ## Key Ideas